HazeWatchApp/HazeWatchTelegramBot/README.md

 ### Commands

 ```
-/negeri - list of states
+/negeri                        - list out each AREA in states we covered
-/areas <State> list of area in a state
+/areas <state/negeri>          - list out the areas in the states
-/api <Area>
+/api <area>                    - get the latest api reading
+/subscribe <area> <threshold>  - get hourly updates where the api pass the threshold
+/unsubscribe                   - remove all your subscriptions
 ```

 ### Supported areas